otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-laravel-api-1.md

 php artisan make:model Institution --migration
 ```

-In `app\Models\Institution.php`, specify the database table and fields you wish to interact with.
+In `app\Models\Institution.php`, specify the columns you wish to interact with.
 For example:

 ```php
 ...